Category Archives: Politics

 Political faultlines are determined by the limits of love.
 When analysing politics we typically focus on the areas beyond those limits, where the absence of love can be interpreted as hate.
 But no one wants to be identified as a hater because we like to see ourselves as lovers.
-In the aftermath of the Brexit referendum, despite the upswell of racism, Brexiteers deeply resented being identified with racism because they felt their own motivation to be one of love: love for their country as they understand it; love for Britishness as they know it; love for their community; love for people like them.
+In the aftermath of the Brexit referendum, despite the upswell of racism, Brexiteers deeply resented being identified with racism because they felt their own motivation to be love: love for their country as they understand it; love for Britishness as they know it; love for their community; love for people like them.

 It is of course our own likeness that we vote for, that we see reflected in the political mirror.
 We want to vote for and with people like us.
 This is the meaning of identity politics, and it is much more powerful than any rational debate about policy.
 We are like, and we love a certain group of people and because we are voting for their interests we feel our intentions to be noble.
 Therefore we feel offended if people disparage or criticise us for our voting decision.